Alexander89/Stepper-Feedback-Driver/README.md

 1. If you double click the On/Off button, you could turn your board into the bootloader mode.
 2. restart your debugging session after deploying a new firmware to fix the debug symbols.
 3. use `--release` if you like to test the performance of your code.

+## Any questions:

+don't be afraid to Open an issue.